 This understood, let us venture back to the matter at hand.
-Much like a child in a toy store I find myself inexplicably drawn to that object which catches my fancy.
-Toy in sight, I’m faced with a question: shall I further pursue the dish presented to me or shall I settle for another delicious, but admittedly less appealing one?
+Much like a child in a candy store I find myself inescapably drawn to that sweet which catches my fancy.
+Food in sight, I’m faced with a question: shall I further pursue the dish presented to me or shall I settle for another delicious, but admittedly less appealing one?
 Being a man of logic I realize that, in the long run, more effort may be exerted in this wild pizza chase than the reward may actually merit.
 But, being a man, my inhibitions are easily crushed by the mighty foot of the sensory trifecta.
 Determination becomes my middle name – not that Shane doesn’t suit me well; I just feel I’m allowed a few liberties for the sake of the story – but, I digress.

 As the colossal foot is removed from atop my body I find myself in hot pursuit.
 Pounce after pounce the same happens as before and, likewise, the pizza remains just out of grasp, every sense taunted by its presence.